emilypx/appfair.github.io/index.md

 If you have a paid developer subscription, you are free to notarize the App Fair release binaries for your app yourself, which will enable you to distribute the same binary both via **App Fair.app** catalog browser application and via other distribution channels.

-### Are there
+### What can I change in the Package.swift file?

+The `Package.swift` for your `/App` fork is expected to conform to the structural conventions of App Fair apps.
+As such, the outline of the `Package.swift` file cannot be changed, but some of the elements, such as the package dependencies, can be edited.
+This restrictions only apply to the `Package.swift` in the `/App` fork itself, and not to the `Package.swift` for any dependent packages.

+### My app's code mostly resides in an external Package.
+How can I make a release when only the dependent package has changed?

+The App Fair's `Integrate-Release` phases are triggered by Pull Request that are made from your `/App` fork.
+So in order to create a new release, something in your `/App` fork will need to change before a Pull Request can be created.
+One possible change to make would be to increment the version of the dependent library in your `Package.swift` file, and use that change to issue the PR.

 ### What prevents malicious apps from being distributed through the App Fair?

 App Fair apps are sandboxed, which prevents them from accessing files that are not explicitly granted authorization from the user.
-This helps to contain the damage that can be caused by malicious (or merely poorly-behaved) application.
+This helps to contain any damage that may be caused by a malicious (or merely poorly-written) application.

-Aside from this preventative protection, the system also provides multiple independent remedial protections agains bad actors:
+Along with this preventative protection, the system also provides multiple independent remedial protections agains bad actors:

 macOS includes built-in antivirus technology called "XProtect" for the signature-based detection of malware, which is updated regularly with signatures of new malware infections and strains.

-In addition, macOS also includes the "Malware Removal Tool" (MRT), which is an engine in macOS that remediates infections based on automatic updates of system data files and security information.
+Furthermore, macOS also includes the "Malware Removal Tool" (MRT), which is a process that remediates infections based on automatic updates of system data files and security information.
 MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.

 ### What is the License for the App Fair project?